andrewk0l/andrewk0l/README.md

 - 👋 Hi, I’m @andrewk0l
-- 👀 I’m interested in web development
+- 👀 I’m interested in data science
-- 🌱 I’m currently learning javascript
+- 🌱 I’m currently learning python.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...